RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Boil the potatoes in salted water until fork-tender, 15 to 20 minutes.
-Drain well.
+Boil the potatoes until fork-tender, then drain well.

-In a small saucepan, warm the cream, butter, garlic powder, and salt until melted.
+Warm the cream, butter, garlic powder, and salt together.

-Mash the potatoes and stir in the warm cream mixture and chopped chives.
+Mash the potatoes and stir in the warm cream mixture and chives.

 12/20/2025